bjoydeep/obs-streaming/doc/LaunchSparkJob.md

 _Is this needed Application level RBAC?_: https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/manifest/spark-application-rbac/spark-application-rbac.yaml

 #### Simple Kafka Streaming Example
-Trying to launch home grown [simpleKafkaConsumer.py](../spark/streaming/simpleKafkaMetricConsumer.py) but __Kafka starts erroring out__ while using Operator.
+Trying to launch [simpleKafkaMetricConsumer.py](../spark/streaming/simpleKafkaMetricConsumer.py) but __Kafka starts erroring out__ while using Operator.
 We are still debugging this.
 It appears to be some permission related issue  - we will get to the bottom of this soon.

 ```
 apiVersion: "sparkoperator.k8s.io/v1beta2"